Chicago White Sox's Carlos Rodon throws MLB's second no-hitter of 2021

 Published

-Just five days after Joe Musgrove threw the first no-hitter of the 2021 season, Chicago White Sox pitcher Carlos Rodon threw the second vs. Cleveland.
+Just five days after Joe Musgrove threw the first no-hitter of the 2021 season, Chicago White Sox pitcher Carlos Rodon threw the second...Full Article

 Published

-Just five days after Joe Musgrove threw the first no-hitter of the 2021 season, Chicago White Sox pitcher Carlos Rodon threw the second vs. Cleveland.
+Just five days after Joe Musgrove threw the first no-hitter of the 2021 season, Chicago White Sox pitcher Carlos Rodon threw the second...Full Article

 With just one out separating him and the 24th perfect game in MLB history, White Sox pitcher Carlos Rodón hit Roberto Perez with a..